I need human help to enter verification code (office hours only)

 847.835.0724 ext.
 642

-Rabbi Geffen was installed as the ninth senior rabbi of NSCI in 2015 and has been a part of the rabbinic team since 2002.
+Rabbi Geffen was installed as the ninth Senior Rabbi of NSCI in 2015 and has been a part of the rabbinic team since 2002.
 Rabbi Geffen is a tireless leader of our community, a person who people turn to for counsel, education, and insight year after year.
 Rabbi Geffen has a vision for NSCI: reanimating and redefining what a 21st-century synagogue can become—synonymous with thriving and transformation, developing relationships of significance, and a larger sense of purpose and impact in the world’s repair.

 There are many things that inspire Rabbi Geffen.
 She is passionate about how Jewish wisdom adds meaning to our lives and enables us to better our world every day.
 As a rabbi, she is dedicated to empowering each person to define their Jewish identity and Jewish journey.
 As the most senior staff member, Rabbi Geffen empowers the synagogue and larger Jewish community to pursue tzedek (justice) and tikkun olam (the repair of the world).
 She also likes to explore and present complicated nuanced Jewish texts and ideas in ways that have accessible relevance for people.
-You will find her leading a conversation on mindful living in the Perlman Sanctuary, delivering a sermon as a guest preacher at a Chicagoland church, or cheering alongside her husband Scott for their children at a dance recital or baseball game.
+You will find her leading a conversation on mindful living in the Perlman Sanctuary, delivering a sermon as a guest preacher at a Chicagoland church, or cheering alongside her husband Scott for their children at a dance recital or golf match.

 Rabbi Lisa S. Greene